MuhammadShoaibKalim/DBMS/README.md

 ❖ Data

 ⚫ Data is a collection of a distinct small unit of information.
-It can be used in various forms like text, numbers, media, bytes, etc., stored in pieces of paper or electronic memory, etc.
+It can be used in various forms like text, numbers, media, bytes, etc., stored in paper or electronic memory, etc.

 ⚫ Word 'Data' is originated from the word 'datum' which means 'single piece of information.'
 It is the plural of the word datum.